 You need to discuss this with a lawyer.
 Your question suggests either the will has not been filed with the Court and an estate opened or the estate has been opened but not properly and timely administered.
 Who was appointed as the Executor of the will/estate?
 Does the will waive an inventory and...Read more »

 If your son had the friend's permission to drive the truck and the friend had auto insurance, the friend's insurance will likely cover the repair costs after the deductible.
-If the friend did not have auto insurance and your son does, your son's insurance will likely cover the repair costs after...Read more »
+If the friend did not have auto insurance and your son does, your son's insurance will likely cover the...Read more »

 Was injured at work had several surgeries settled for alot less for lifetime medical now they keep denying to pay for my medication that I take because of the injury and have been taking the duration of my injury this never was a problem before a settlement what can I do?